How Do Private Insurance Companies Price Their Medicare Supplement Insurance Plan Premiums?

 - Foreign travel emergency (80%, up to plan limits)

-How do private health insurance companies price Medicare Supplement plans?
+How do private health insurance companies price Medicare Supplement insurance plans?

-The three pricing methods of Medicare Supplement premiums are:
+The three pricing methods of Medicare Supplement insurance premiums are:

 - Community-rated (also called “no-age-rated“)